aws-powertools/powertools-lambda-python/docs/utilities/validation.md

 **Validate** standalone function is typically used within the Lambda handler, or any other methods that perform data validation.

+???+ info
+    This function returns the validated event as a JSON object.
+If the schema specifies `default` values for omitted fields, those default values will be included in the response.

 You can also gracefully handle schema validation errors by catching `SchemaValidationError` exception.

 === "getting_started_validator_standalone_function.py"